 CARRS-Q is working with the UN and stakeholders around Australia to acknowledge the Decade of Action and continue our efforts to reduce the road toll both in Australia and overseas.

-The Fourth UN Global Road Safety Week will be held 8-14 May 2017, with the theme “speed management”.
+The Fourth UN Global Road Safety Week was held 8-14 May 2017, with the theme “speed management”.
 With 328,000 people dying on the regions roads every year, making it the leading cause of death for those aged 15-49, WHO strongly encourage the organisation of activities to commemorate this day and advocate for the prevention of road traffic injuries.
-CARRS-Q will be actively participating via the launch of its new Queensland-wide campaign “Watch your pace when sharing space“.
+CARRS-Q actively participated via the launch of its new Queensland-wide campaign “Watch your pace when sharing space“.

 CARRS-Q also supported the 2015 UN Global Road Safety Week and the campaign message of #SaveKidsLives, in partnership with the Queensland Department of Transport and Main Roads, the Queensland Police Service, the Motor Accident Insurance Commission, the RACQ, Kidsafe and the International Roads Assessment Program (iRAP).